Universal secular form of non-secular master equation: Secular non-secular master equation in localized eigenstates basis

-where $\ket{\pm_{m}^{\left(0\right)}}$ are eigenstates of the spin Hamiltonian in zero external magnetic field corresponding to the $m^{\mathrm{th}}$ doublet.
-In the presence of an external magnetic field, the Hamiltonian in the subspace of this doublet can take the form:
+Hamiltonian of a spin system corresponding to $m^{\mathrm{th}}$ doublet subspace in the presence of a magnetic field takes the following form in the localized basis \citep{Gatteschi2006,Leuenberger2000,Ho2018,Ho2022a}:

-where $W_{mm'}$ is the energy bias between $\ket{m}$ and $\ket{m'}$ and $\Delta_{mm'}$ is the tunnel splitting of $m^{\mathrm{th}}$ doublet.
-Without loss of generality, these two quantities can be assumed to be real.
-From this, we can easily have
+where $W_{mm'}$ is the energy bias between $\ket{m}$ and $\ket{m'}$ and $\Delta_{mm'}$ is the tunneling splitting of $m^{\mathrm{th}}$ doublet.
+Without loss of generality, these two quantities can be taken to be real numbers.
+With this Hamiltonian, we have: